UNSAT Solver Synthesis via Monte Carlo Forest Search: Monte Carlo Forest Search

 {\bf Backup.} The rewards are passed back through $\rollout$, so that the value estimate $v_{i}$ at $s_{i}$ is updated with the sum of rewards from its descendants in $\rollout$.

+We can now see the importance of defining the step policy $\steppolicy$; it allows us to evaluate any subset of the full proof tree in a \emph{rollout tree} which is important when exact policy evaluation is intractable.
 MCFS commits to the action $a$ at the root in the same way as MCTS does and the corresponding child nodes $s_{ch_{0}}^{L}$, $s_{ch_{0}}^{R}$ become the roots of new search trees and are solved sequentially.
 This procedure repeats until MCFS finds a tree where every leaf $s_i$ of the tree is a tree MDP leaf ($l(s_i)=1$).